Prospects for probing dark matter particles and primordial black holes with the Square Kilometre Array using the 21 cm power spectrum at cosmic dawn: Fisher information matrix

 To quantify the sensitivity of the \ac{SKA} in probing \ac{DM} particles and \acp{PBH}, we employ the Fisher information matrix.
 Assuming Gaussian posterior distributions for relevant parameters, the Fisher matrix for the 21 cm power spectrum is given by \cite{Facchinetti:2023slb}

-In this work, we discretize the 21 cm power spectrum into $N_k \times N_z$ independent bins, following Ref.~\cite{Mason:2022obt}. $\sigma_{\rm tot}^2(z_{l},k_{m})$ is the total noise for the 21 cm power spectrum in the redshift bin $z_{l}$ and wavenumber bin $k_{m}$. $\theta_{i}$ and $\theta_{j}$ represent the $i$-th and $j$-th parameter in the parameter set.
-The total noise on the 21 cm power spectrum measurement arises from three key sources \cite{Pober:2012zz}
+{In this work, we discretize the 21 cm power spectrum into $N_k \times N_z$ independent bins, following Ref.~\cite{Mason:2022obt}.} {$N_k$ and $N_z$ represent the numbers of linearly discretized bins in $k$ and $z$, respectively.} {The $k$ range is from 0.2 to 0.9 $\rm Mpc^{-1}$, and the $z$ range is from 6 to 20.} $\sigma_{\rm tot}^2(z_{l},k_{m})$ is the total noise for the 21 cm power spectrum in the redshift bin $z_{l}$ and wavenumber bin $k_{m}$. $\theta_{i}$ and $\theta_{j}$ represent the $i$-th and $j$-th parameter in the parameter set.